 Don't forget that you need to have a good grasp of management and leadership as a future consultant.
 See if you can get involved or shadow a consultant attending meetings with management or commisioning groups - learn what happens.
 Please look at the Oxford Deanery (now Health Education Thames Valley (HETV)) website to see what local management courses are available they are there - get involved.

 Those considering fellowships abroad should look at the College Website for scholarship opportunities and travel grants.
+Additionally confirm with the GMC the best way to maintain your licence to practice when abroad.

 Additional web sites added, see under links